Woody Johnson: Political fundraising and endorsements

+Ambassador to Britain (2017–2021)

 On January 19, 2017, President-elect Donald Trump announced that he planned to nominate Johnson to become United States Ambassador to the United Kingdom.
 On June 22, 2017, Trump nominated Johnson for the position.
 Prior to becoming ambassador, he had no diplomatic experience.

 Following a hearing in the Senate Judiciary Committee, Johnson was confirmed by the U.S. Senate on August 3, 2017, by voice vote.
 He was sworn in by Vice President Mike Pence on August 21, 2017, in the Oval Office.
 Johnson presented his credentials to Queen Elizabeth II on November 8, 2017.

 In 2018, Johnson oversaw the relocation of the United States Embassy in London from Grosvenor Square, where it had been since 1938, to a new location in Nine Elms.

 Brexit

 During Johnson's tenure, Britain withdrew from the EU.
 Johnson advocated for a bilateral US-UK trade deal post-Brexit, in line with President Trump's hopes during that time.
 Johnson had a private dinner with Queen Elizabeth II at Winfield House on March 14, 2019, just two days after British Parliament rejected Theresa May's Brexit plan.

 In June 2019, he further stated that a post-Brexit deal between the US and the UK would cover "all things that are traded", including the National Health Service and agricultural sector.
 In January 2020, Johnson stated that the US was never interested in the NHS, but reiterated American interest in a free-trade deal with the UK.